urastogi885/a-star-turtlebot/README.md

 for phase-3 of the project can be found [here](https://github.com/urastogi885/a-star-turtlebot#phase3-output)

-Also, this project benefitted from my learnings while working on the [Optimal Path Finder](https://github.com/urastogi885/optimal-path-finder) project that implements path-finding algorithms such as Breadth-First Search (BFS), Dijkstra, and A*.
+Also, this project benefitted from my learnings while working on the [Optimal Path Finder](https://github.com/urastogi885/optimal-path-finder) project that implements path-finding algorithms such as Breadth-First Search (BFS), Dijkstra, and A* in a 2D-grid environment.

 ## Authors